billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 Aim:		To provide a foundation for understanding Bitcoin and Blockchain.

+You can either

+* Deploy a smart contract to the Sopolia test network.
+For this, continue with the lab below.
+* Create your own Ethereum network.
+The tutorial for this is [here](https://github.com/billbuchanan/nethermind/).

 ## A Ethereum
 We will be using the Sepolia test network.
 If you have to set up your wallet, the details are: